-The Hierarchy of Controls or risk hierarchy is a system used in workplace environments to minimize or eliminate exposure to hazards.
+The risk Hierarchy of Controls or risk hierarchy is a system used in workplace environments to minimize or eliminate exposure to hazards.
 It is a widely accepted system promoted by safety organizations.

 As discussed in the podcast, we recommend you check our Health and Safety Risk Assessment – Complete Beginner’s Guide resource.